fusion-jena/abecto-vocabulary/README.md

 * Which are the aspects of interest?
 * What is the key variable of an aspect?
 * How is an aspect modeled in a specific dataset?
+* How is the key variable of an aspect connected to other variables in a specific dataset?

 ### Resource Correspondence